MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/help/help-aldoc-generate-help.md

 ## Build and host the static website

 In the previous steps, the reference files were generated.
-You'll now use DocFx v2 to build and host a website.
+You'll now use DocFx v2 to build a website to host the generated files.

 1. In the command line, enter a command equivalent to the following:
     ```bash